|

 dealing with a high mineral water source, such as well

 water.
-It can also occur when calciu
+It can also occur when calcium hardness

 media to some degree, it can remove and bond calcium